callstack/repack/ARCHITECTURE.md

 ## `parseCliOptions`

-To support the common use-case, which is to run Re.pack using React Native CLI, we need to be able to pass CLI options passed to the command (eg: when running `npx react-native webpack-start`) to the Webpack configuration.
+To support the common use-case, which is to run Re.Pack using React Native CLI, we need to be able to pass CLI options passed to the command (eg: when running `npx react-native webpack-start`) to the Webpack configuration.
 The problem is, that Webpack configuration must be an object with all the required fields already filled in.